CTMarius/playwrightSeed/README.md

 - State persistence

 ### Integration Tests
-Integration tests test specific features and edge cases.
-These tests are located in the `tests/integration/` directory and focus on:
+Integration tests verify specific features and edge cases.
+These tests are located in the `tests/integration/` directory and follow a clear structure:

-- Testing specific features in isolation
+#### Test Organization
+- Tests use consistent mock setup in `beforeEach`
+- Each test focuses on a specific behavior
+- Mocks are easily overridden for special cases
+- Clear separation between test logic and mock setup

+#### Test Coverage
+- Basic functionality (save, load)
+- Edge cases (leap years, month ends)
+- Special content handling (multiline, unicode, HTML)
-- Testing edge cases and error conditions
+- Error conditions (network errors)
-- Testing API interactions
-- Testing concurrent operations
-- Testing performance characteristics
+- Performance aspects (slow responses)
-- Testing data validation
+- Data validation and persistence

 ### API Tests
 API tests test the API endpoints directly.
 These tests are located in the `tests/api/` directory.